What services does the Writing Center offer?

 You can meet with a consultant to review a group project, but all members of the group must be present.
 If a student is not at the session, his/her section will not be reviewed.
 A member of the group can make an appointment with a consultant to cover an individual section.

 How do I arrange to see a consultant?

 ALL STUDENTS MUST REGISTER ONLINE BEFORE THEY CAN MAKE AN APPOINTMENT AT THE WRITING CENTER.
-Once registered, you can schedule through our online system, drop in to Casey 016, or call 516.323.3293.
+Once registered, you can schedule through our online system.
+For more information, drop in to Casey 016 or call 516.323.3293.
 Appointments can be up to 25 minutes or up to 50 minutes, depending on the length of your paper.
 During peak periods in the Fall and Spring semesters, students are limited to a total of one hour per week.
 Although you may just walk in for help, students with appointments have priority.
 Walk-ins will be limited to one session (regardless of length) per day with a consultant.
-If you cannot keep an appointment, you must give two hours notice in advance.
+If you cannot keep an appointment, you must cancel your session at least two hours in advance.
 Students who schedule appointments but regularly do not show up for them will lose the privilege of scheduling appointments for the rest of the semester.

 Can an instructor refer me to the Writing Center?

 An instructor can formally refer a student to the Writing Center by downloading and completing this referral form.
 A student should bring this form to the appointment, and the Writing Center will inform the instructor by e-mail after two weeks whether the student has complied.